jmosborn/forest-py/README.md

 | lbs | Show load balancers, listeners, and target groups |
 | ecs | Show the ECS infrastructure including clusters, services, and tasks |
 | redis | Show elasticache redis clusters and nodes |

+## Options

+-a/--all-regions

+Show resources in all regions, rather than just the default

+-i/--all-instances

+Show all instances, rather than the default of only running instances

+-t/--total

+Show totals rather than individual resources

+-v

+Shows more details about resources, rather than just listening their names

 ## Authentication